Posts

 Image

-Aerodynamics is just a philosophy
+Aerodynamics is just a philosophy: an open critique

 Image

 In the context of high Reynolds number aerodynamics, what does it mean to have a "laminar boundary layer" (BL)?
 How long is it on a wing under normal operating conditions?
 According to Reynolds number calculations, at best it can be no longer than a few centimeters from the leading edge! (see Fig. 1).
 So can we talk about a laminar BL in both the physical transition and turbulent regimes, including their instabilities and vortices ?
 What about so-called "laminar airfoils" ?
-Perhaps most of the aerodynamicists (experimentalists, theorists and computationalists) are abusing on oversimplifying things to make everything fit with their own interpretations?
+Perhaps most of the aerodynamicists (experimentalists, theorists, and computationalists) are abusing on oversimplifying things to make everything fit with their own interpretations?
 Fig. 1 Surface oil flow visualization of a wing upper surface (AR=3, AoA=0 deg., Re=1E6).
-Fluid separation region (transition to turbulent BL; ignore the red rectangle) is clearly marked around the top of the wing.
+The fluid separation region (transition to turbulent BL; ignore the red rectangle) is clearly marked around the top of the wing.
 Source: "Variable Camber Compliant Wing-Wind Tunnel Testing", C.R.
-Marks et al. (2015).
-Sin
+Marks et al. (2015)

 Does vorticity "induces" velocity?